For urgent consular assistance call

 There's no effective police force in Somalia.
 There's a breakdown in law and order.
 Lawlessness, clan violence and looting are common.

 Anti-Western attitudes are strong in some parts of Somalia.
-Foreigners are sometimes violently harassed.
-This includes people of Somali descent.
+Foreigners are sometimes violently harassed, including people of Somali descent.

-Food shortages and military attacks have left thousands of people without a home.
+Food shortages and population displacements have left thousands of people homeless and vulnerable.
 This has led to more disease and more crime.

-HIV/AIDS is widespread.
+There are cases of HIV/AIDS in Somalia.
 If you're a victim of violent crime, including rape, see a doctor as soon as possible.

-Somalia experiences natural disasters and severe weather, including tsunamis.
+Somalia experiences natural disasters and severe weather, including tsunamis and floods.

 If, despite our advice, you travel to or stay in Somalia and a natural disaster occurs: